Progressor/ProgressorMeteor/README.md

 This application uses the included *MongoDB* engine.

 The default / example documents are [included](server/example-data.js) in the application.
-To initialise and inspect the database, simply perform the following steps.
+To initialize and inspect the database, simply perform the following steps.

 1. Run the *Meteor* application.
    1. Go the the login page and register yourself.